LucaScheller/VFX-UsdSurvivalGuide/docs/src/pages/core/elements/loading_mechanisms.md

 - **Prim Population Mask**: This controls what prim paths to consider for loading at all.
 - **Payload Loading**: This controls what prim paths, that have payloads, to load.
 - **GeomModelAPI->Draw Mode**: This controls per prim how it should be drawn by delegates.
 It can be one of "Full Geometry"/"Origin Axes"/"Bounding Box"/"Texture Cards".
 It requires the kind to be set on the prim and all its ancestors.
 Therefore it is "limited" to (asset-) root prims and ancestors.
 - **Activation**: Control per prim whether load itself and its child hierarchy.
-This is more a an artist facing mechanism, as we end up writing the data to the stage, which we don't do with the other methods.
+This is more an artist facing mechanism, as we end up writing the data to the stage, which we don't do with the other methods.

 #### Traversing/Iterating over our stage/layer
 To inspect our stage, we can iterate (traverse) over it: